GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ### Optimal smoother selection and reducing the risk of overfitting
-One might wonder, why this and no other smoother has been found in the end.
-The reason relies in the way, the default penalized regression works (which is beyond the scope of this example but to sum it up: the regression penalizes each added smoothing term, i.e. each reduction in the resulting degrees of freedom of the model).
+One might wonder why this and no other smoother has been found in the end.
+The reason lies in the way the default penalized regression works (which is beyond the scope of this example but to sum it up: the regression penalizes each added smoothing term, i.e. each reduction in the resulting degrees of freedom of the model).
 To illustrate what would happen if no penalized but just a simple spline regression would be used, one can set the fx option to TRUE:

 ```r
 gammod <- gam(y ~ s(x, bs = "tp", fx = TRUE), data = df)